irenejiazhou/Data-Engineering-Projects/Spotify_ETL_Project/README.md

 - `main.py`: The main driver script that coordinates the execution of the pipeline.
 - `data_extraction.py`: This script handles the data extraction process from the Spotify API.
-- `data_transformation.py`: This script is used to transform the data into a suitable format for the data warehouse.
-- `data_loading.py`: This script loads the transformed data into the data warehouse.

 ## Detailed Explanation